the-real-tokai/osx-apache-svn-dav-modules/README.md

 ## Installation of the Modules

-The created modules can be used directly with Apache's httpd (as provided by Apple), f.ex.:
+The created modules can be used directly with Apache's httpd (as provided by Apple), f.ex. they could be installed to `/usr/local/` like this:

 	$ sudo mkdir -p /usr/local/libexec/apache2/
 	$ sudo cp mod_dav_svn.so /usr/local/libexec/apache2/
 	$ sudo cp mod_authz_svn.so /usr/local/libexec/apache2/

+Generally it is a smart idea to not merge them to `/usr/libexec/apache2/` to avoid potential trouble during the next system update(s).
+Files in `/usr/local` are safe from getting altered by Apple's update process.

 In `/etc/apache2/other/` a `subversion.conf` similar to this needs to be created: